Myling: History

 The word "utburd" has a double meaning; the prefix "ut-" can mean both "out" and "extra" (similar to English uses of out- in outhouse & outcast vs outrun & outdone vs outbreak which carries both meanings); the Norwegian verb "burd" can mean "born/birth" and/or "burden" thus meaning "out-born/birth" and "extra-burden".
 The meaning "out-born/birth" refers to the practice of abandoning unwanted children (e.g., children born out of wedlock or to parents who lacked the means to care for them) in the woods or in other remote places where death is likely to befall the child.
 It is believed that the ghost of the child will then haunt the place where they had died or, as told of in countless stories, the dwellings of their killers.
 The "extra-burden" meaning could also explain the motif or trope of the myling or utburd getting heavier as they're carried to hallowed ground to be buried.

 "Myling" means Murderling "a murdered small child" and also "small child that murders" from Old Norse myrþa meaning "to murder" with the suffix -ling meaning "small child" in this case.
 This offers an explanation to the stories of the Myling being murdered and murdering.

 This infanticide was generally carried out secretly and its victims were often abandoned shortly after birth.
 From the perspective of certain Christian denominations, the babies were thus denied baptism, acceptance into the Church, and proper burial.
 As such, they could not rest peacefully.

 The belief that mylings are enraged and seeking revenge is what gave them the reputation as one of the most menacing types of ghosts in Scandinavian folklore.

 In popular culture

+In the debut album of heavy metal band Wince and Frisson, mylingar are the subject of their lead off single, Kärrhäxan.
+A music video artfully detailing the murder of and rebirth of a newborn as a myling was painstakingly animated and edited by band members.

 In the mobile game Year Walk, part of the game is spent finding lost Mylings to put in the care of the Brook Horse.

 In the subsequent Year Walk: Bedtime Stories for Awful Children, the third chapter is devoted to the Mylings.

 In the PC game Phasmophobia where you take the role of a ghost hunter, one of the possible ghosts you may encounter is a Myling.